 How few of you have ever had wisdom enough to convert so much as a single sinner?
 Do not say: "I cannot convert sinners.
+How can I convert sinners?
 God alone can convert sinners."
-Look at the text: "He that winnerh souls is wise."
+Look at the text: "He that winneth souls is wise," and do not think you can escape the sentence.
 It is true that God converts sinners.
 But there is a sense, too, in which ministers convert them.
+And you have something to do; something which, if you do it wisely, will ensure the conversion of sinners in proportion to the wisdom employed.
+If you never have done this, it is high time to think about yourselves, and see whether you have wisdom enough to save even your own souls.